 Transcription factors are proteins that bind to specific DNA sequences within the promoter region and help to regulate gene expression.
 Some transcription factors, called activators, enhance the binding of RNA polymerase to the promoter and increase the rate of transcription.
 Other transcription factors, called repressors, block the binding of RNA polymerase and decrease the rate of transcription.

 The interaction between transcription factors and the promoter region is highly complex and dynamic.
 The specific combination of transcription factors that are bound to the promoter determines whether a gene will be transcribed and at what rate.
-This involved regulatory system allows cells to control gene expression in response to different signals and environmental conditions.
+This detailed regulatory system allows cells to control gene expression in response to different signals and environmental conditions.

 RNA Polymerase in Prokaryotes